 Arche Klaine - Arche is a mischievous half-elf who rides a broom and casts spells that make enemies go boom.
 Once her identity is revealed, her father Bart of Lone Valley gives her permission to journey with the group and use her magic to take down Dhaos.
 Arche is bright and cheery and even a little boy crazy, but she shows moments of weakness and frustration when it comes to the poor treatment of half-elves and her missing Elven mother.
 Her cooking can be fatal.

 Suzu Fujibayashi - This little kunoichi (female ninja) hails from the mysterious hidden Ninja Village.
 Suzu is the granddaughter of the village chief and next in line after her parents.
 Despite her small stature and young age, she's deadly serious and determined to master Igaguri Ninja Arts.
 Although she does her best to mask her emotions, she has a bit of a crush on Cless and a monster sweet tooth.
-She was originally an NPC in the SNES version, but can be recruited in all subsequent releases if you complete her sidequest.
+She was originally an NPC in the SFC version, but can be recruited in all subsequent releases if her sidequest is completed.